-The Product Design program trains multidisciplinary designers to use their creativity, design thinking, and design process to bring new ideas, products, and value to companies, communities, and people.
-Educators and industry professionals experienced in a wide range of products, packaging and fashion accessories guide students in developing their creative process, researching user experience, and applying diverse 2-D and 3-D design skills to create well-conceived and executed objects, products, and systems that service a human need.
-The program emphasis is on creativity, exploration, design thinking, solution finding, personal expression, aesthetics, craftsmanship, and entrepreneurship in the creation of meaningful objects, consumer products and packaging for the global consumer market.
-Students majoring in Product Design learn a wide range of artisan-based hand skills and processes using soft and hard materials, digital design skills in 2-D graphics and 3-D modeling for rapid prototyping.
+The Product Design program trains multidisciplinary designers to use their creativity, design thinking and design process to bring new ideas, products and value to companies, communities and people.
+Educators and industry professionals experienced in a wide range of areas guide students in developing their creative process, researching user experience, and applying diverse 2D and 3D design skills to create well-conceived and executed objects, products and systems that service a human need.
+The program emphasis is on creativity, exploration, design thinking, solution finding, personal expression, aesthetics, craftsmanship and entrepreneurship in the creation of lifestyle products and packaging for the global consumer market.
+Students majoring in Product Design learn a wide range of artisan based hand skills and processes using soft and hard materials, digital design skills in 2D graphics and 3D modeling for rapid prototyping.
 Through hands-on mentor guided studio projects and professional internship experiences, students develop projects from concept to the completion of prototypes and how to apply business skills and entrepreneurial practices to drive innovation to market.
-The career focus of the program prepares students for internships with companies and assists each student in developing personal career pathways to success with companies such as Apple, BCBG, Crate & Barrel, Disney, Guess, Herman Miller, Hewlett Packard, IBM, Mattel, Nike, Reebok, Sony Pictures, Target, and more.
+The program assists each student in developing personal career pathways to success.